IEEE-PSH/hackpsh-web/README.md

 <br>

 ### Submitting Pull Requests
-Submit pull requests to pull your changes to the master branch.
+Submit pull requests to potentially merge your changes to the master branch.
-1. Go to specific branch on GitHub
+1. Go to the specific branch on GitHub
 2. At the top, click on `Compare and pull Request`
 3. Fill out the form with information about the request
 4. Wait for feedback or approval.